-Women nearly bear most of the responsibilities for meeting basic needs of the family, yet are systematically denied the resources, information and freedom of action they need to fulfill these responsibilities.
-The majority of the Uganda’s poorest and illiterates are women.
+Women bear most of the responsibilities for meeting basic needs of the family, yet they are systematically denied the resources, information and freedom of action they need to fulfill these responsibilities.
+The majority of Uganda’s poorest and illiterates are women.
 Of the millions of school age children not in school, the majority are girls.
-In Uganda today reproductive and maternal health complications and HIV/AIDS are rapidly becoming a woman's disease among women of middle age bracket (13-38).
+In Uganda today reproductive and maternal health complications are common and HIV/AIDS is rapidly becoming a woman's disease among women of middle age bracket (13-38).

 The impact of this crisis will be with us for many years.
-Following Studies, TERREWODE believes that when women are supported and empowered, the all society benefits.
-We believe empowering women to be key agents of change is an essential element to making their families healthier, more children go to school, agricultural productivity improves and incomes increase.
-Whatever we do, our programs aim to support women and build their capacity.
+Following studies, TERREWODE believes that when women are supported and empowered, all society benefits.
+We believe empowering women to be key agents of change is an essential element to making families healthier, more children go to school, agricultural productivity improve and incomes increase.
+In all that we do, our programs aim to support women and build their capacity.

 The Association for the Re-orientation and Rehabilitation of Women for Development (TERREWODE) is a Uganda-based Non-Government Organization.
 Headquartered in Soroti, Eastern Uganda, it is among Uganda's largest non-government organizations that has committed to improving the livelihoods and status of women and children especially the girl child.